-Gold Canyon is surrounded by claims owned by McEwen that comprise their Gold Bar development project.
+Gold Canyon is surrounded by claims owned by McEwen that comprise their Gold Bar mine.
 McEwen’s Gold Bar development project includes the other four satellite pits to the Original Gold Bar mine: Gold Pick, Gold Ridge, and two pits at Cabin Creek.
 Gold Canyon is approximately 900 meters northwest of McEwen’s Gold Ridge pit and is part of the same mineralized system as shown in the image below.

 Mineralization at Gold Canyon is controlled by a northeast trending high-angle feeder structure.
 The feeder structure can be traced to the northeast to the Northwest Gold Ridge target.
 Atlas drilled one hole just northeast of the Gold Canyon pit, hole 100-45, and returned 18.3m @ 3.48 g/t Au.

 Drilling undertaken by Fremont earlier this year intercepted a previously unrecognized mineralized zone approximately 60 metres below the pit floor (see news release dated July 25, 2018).
-Fremont plans to further define this zone with a drill program in early 2019.

 Fremont has the option to earn a 100% interest in Gold Canyon by making payments totalling US$802,500 to Ely Gold Royalties over a five-year period (see news release dated January 16, 2018).
 The option will be subject to a 2% net smelter return royalty, which can be reduced to 1% for US$3,000,000.